Viktor-Stojkov/TextCalculator.WebApi-Application/README.md

 	   - Open the solution with visual studio<br>
 	   - Set TextCalculator project as startup project<br>
            - Run the project<br>
- 	   This will open instance of chrome with the view for entering the number<br><br>
+ 	   This will open instance of chrome with the view for entering the number<br>

 	1.2.
-To run the Web Api
+To run the Web Api<br><br>
-	   - Open new instance of Visual Studio
+	   - Open new instance of Visual Studio<br>
-           - Open the solution in the new instance of Visual Studio
+           - Open the solution in the new instance of Visual Studio<br>
-	   - Set the TextController.WebApi project as startup project
+	   - Set the TextController.WebApi project as startup project<br>
-	   - Run the project
+	   - Run the project<br>
 	   This will open new instance of chrome and display the api/swagger.

 	NOTE: Without the Api running, you won't be able to test the application